 A digital twin, as the name implies, is a virtual representation of an actual object that receives data in real-time from the object.
 This data allows you to virtually monitor a piece of manufacturing equipment or an entire production line.
 Digital twins are being used increasingly to predict maintenance schedules and possible repairs as well as to experiment with changes to a line and review what the impact may be.
 Remote performance monitoring sensors that can track manufacturing cycles and sense possible maintenance issues are also growing in popularity.

-Remote performance monitoring sensors can be used in a number of different ways to reduce manufacturing costs and improve efficiency.
+Remote performance monitoring sensors can be used in a number of different ways to reduce costs and improve efficiency in the manufacturing process.
 For example, they can predict when a part or machine may fail, which lets manufacturers implement predictive maintenance schedules that reduce the risk of a breakdown and related downtime.
 These sensors can also help keep a production line running at capacity, and if a repair is needed, enable the manufacturer to contact a service team immediately to help ensure speedy service and repairs.

 Some of the most common examples of technology in production include: